Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-4.md

 What's JSX?

-JSX is an extension of the JavaScript Lanaguage.
+JSX is an extension of the JavaScript Language.

 JSX === JavaScript and XML.